mindspore-ai/docs/tutorials/source_en/dataset/dataset_autotune.md

 Since Dataset AutoTune was enabled to generate a more efficient dataset pipeline, the improved dataset pipeline can be serialized (by passing in the 'filepath_prefix' parameter) and saved to the JSON configuration file.

-After passing string to `filepath_prefix`, AutoTune will automatically generate JSON files corresponding to the device number according to the current training mode in a standalone or distributed environment.
+After passing a string to `filepath_prefix`, AutoTune will automatically generate JSON files corresponding to the device number according to the current training mode in a standalone or distributed environment.

 For example, configure `filepath_prefix='autotune_out'`.